Hornbill-Docs/servicemanager-user-guide/servicemanager-user-guide/service-portfolio/request-catalog.md

 ### Shared Catalog Items

 In some cases, you may be able to use the same Catalog Item in both the Portal and for the Support Staff.
-Using the considerations mentioned in the previous two sections, you can build a Intelligent Capture script that lets you include support-specific forms that are skipped and not visible in the portals, but they can be added to retain information that the support person needs.
+Using the considerations mentioned in the previous two sections, you can build an Intelligent Capture script that lets you include support-specific forms that are skipped and not visible in the portals, but they can be added to retain information that the support person needs.

 ## Language